wind-turbine.com

 • Technical optimizations through newer assemblies

-8. For which systems is the large component replacement meaningful?
+8. For which systems does the replacement of large components make sense?

-A large component replacement is usually worthwhile for investments between 10 and 20 years with good substance and economic Operation.
+A large component replacement is usually worthwhile for systems between 10 and 20 years old with good substance and economical operation.
 Ideal for continued operation option or secondary market sale.

 9. Manufacturers and plant types – practical examples